Introduction

 Set the LLM provider.
 Overrides AGSH_PROVIDER and the config file.

-agsh --provider anthropic
+agsh --provider claude

-Supported values: openai, anthropic.
+Supported values: openai, claude.

 -m, --model <MODEL>